 Drawbacks of Agile Project Management Methodology

 It is important to identify the best methodology considering the nature and the scope of the project.
-The Agile may not be suitable if the scope is unclear, the project management team is inexperienced and the requirements of the customer is uncertain.
+Agile is a useful methodology to increase productivity and litheness.
+However, agile has some drawbacks.
+The Agile may not be suitable if the scope is unclear, the project management team is inexperienced and the requirements of the customer are uncertain.
 It is hard to implement this methodology to traditional organizations because of their high amount of flexibility and rigidity.
 Therefore adopting agile practices is difficult for this type of organizations.

-Traditional project management techniques can still provide solutions to projects with well defined scope and proper estimates (time and cost) like construction projects.
+Traditional project management techniques can still provide solutions to projects with a well-defined scope and proper estimates (time and cost) like construction projects.
 However, most of the industry projects involve high degrees of unknowns and uncertainties.